Exact training of Restricted Boltzmann machines on intrinsically low dimensional data

 represents a normalized $1$-d narrow density of width $\nu^{-1}$ such that $\rho$ can be expressed as

-with $\nu_j$ and $n_j$ given by equation~(\ref{eq:nuj},\ref{eq:nj}) and $\tilde\theta_j = \theta_j/\nu_j$.
-In this form, $\rho$ is readily a superposition of $N_h$ uniformly charged hyperplanes.
-Each hyperplane $j$ being defined by a normal vector $\n_j$, an offset $\tilde\theta_j$ from the origin, a width $\nu_j^{-1}$ and a (hyper)surface charge density $2\nu_j/\sqrt{N_v}$.
-Furthermore, integrating the $d$-dimensional Poisson kernel over transverse variable $\m'^{\perp}$ w.r.t. some unit vector $\n$ at distance $\theta$ of the origin yields the $1$-dimensional one:
+with $\nu_j$ and $n_j$ given by equation~(\ref{eq:nuj},\ref{eq:nj}).
+In this form, $\rho$ is readily a superposition of $N_h$ uniformly charged hyperplanes of finite width.
+Each hyperplane $j$ being defined by a normal vector $\n_j$, an offset $z_j=\theta_j/\nu_j$ from the origin, a finite width $\nu_j^{-1}$ and a (hyper)surface charge density $2\nu_j/N_v$.
+Furthermore this can be decomposed into more elementary charged hyperplanes of zero width.
+Equation~(\ref{eq:Vmrho}) now rewrites